snavas/GECCO/README.md

 </div>

-## Goal

 This project aims to develop a system for enabling hand gestures in a remote collaboration scenario, with a special focus on architectural design and using architectural paper plans.
+PyMote is a Python port of the [RCARAP system](https://github.com/sitcomlab/RCARAP).

 ## Dependencies
 - numpy